SWAT-engineering/java-watch/README.md

 On macOS, the library internally uses our custom `WatchService` implementation based on macOS's native [file system event streams](https://developer.apple.com/documentation/coreservices/file_system_events?language=objc) (using JNA).
 Generally, it offers better performance than the JDK default implementation (because the latter uses a polling loop to detect changes only once every two seconds).
-To force the library to use the JDK default implementation on macOS, set system property `engineering.swat.watch.impl` to `default`.
+To force the library to use the JDK default implementation on macOS, set system property `engineering.swat.java-watch.mac` to `jdk`.

 ## Related work